Thursday's Columns

 “Maybe you should check it out,” he said, “on your own time.”

-So I made a few phone calls and suddenly found myself walking down a different path than the one I had been walking down before, the one where I win a Pulitzer and get on the Johnny Carson Show and wouldn’t the folks back home be proud of me.
+So I made a few phone calls and suddenly found myself walking down a different path than the one I had been walking down before, the one where I win a Pulitzer Prize and get on the Johnny Carson Show and wouldn’t the folks back home be proud of me.

 On the old path, me and everybody in the newsroom thought we were running out.
 At the Fed, Volker was squeezing the money supply to slow things down, to postpone the inevitable.
-Writing hard luck human interest stories was the way to get on the front page.
+Writing hard luck human interest stories became the way to get on the front page.
 Evidence of the collapse.
 Just the facts.

 Then one day I woke up to discover I was walking down a different path.
 From this new angle, everybody in the newsroom looked and sounded like they were delusional.
 When I told them about it, they said I looked and sounded delusional to them, too, and they stopped inviting me to their parties.